The History of the Covington Fire Department

 In September of 2014, John J. McNeil resigned as Fire Chief, and Deputy Chief David Gunter served as Interim Chief until a new Fire Chief could be chosen.
 On March 2, 2015, Elliot Stoney Bowles became the Department’s new Fire Chief.
 On July 2, 2018 Jeremy Holmes, a 19-year Covington Fire Department veteran was named as the next Fire Chief.

-With Ronnie Johnston as Mayor, Leigh Anne Knight as City Manager and Jeremy Holmes as Fire Chief, the City of Covington maintains a Class 2 paid fire department consisting of 48 trained professional firefighters.
+With Steve Horton as Mayor, Scott Andrews as City Manager and Jeremy Holmes as Fire Chief, the City of Covington maintains a Class 2 paid fire department consisting of 48 trained professional firefighters.
 The Administrative staff consists of a Fire Chief, two Deputy Chiefs who serve as Operations Chief and Fire Marshal respectively, (2) FMO’s, who work under the Fire Marshal’s supervision, a Division Chief of Training, and an Accreditation Program Coordinator.